-This article focuses on some of the challenges faced by the urban, middle class working women, in the context where the current pandemic has amplified the double-burden of women’s economic labour and their unpaid care work.
+This article focuses on some of the challenges faced by the urban, middle-class working women, in the context where the current pandemic has amplified the double-burden of women’s economic labor and their unpaid care work.

-As the workplace enters the home in this ‘new normal’, does it have similar implications for men and women?
-In these unprecedented times men are left uncontested in being the primary ‘bread-earner’.
-This has increased the double-burden on women and has resulted in the drastic fall in women’s participation in labour force, either in the form of reduced hours or complete withdrawal from paid labour.
-The situation has regressed to a point where women are once again left economically dependent, and are compromised in their decision making.
+As the workplace enters the home in this ‘new normal, does it have similar implications for men and women?
+In these unprecedented times, men are left uncontested in being the primary bread-earner.
+This has increased the double-burden on women and has resulted in the drastic fall in women’s participation in the labor force, either in the form of reduced hours or complete withdrawal from paid labor.
+The situation has regressed to a point where women are once again left economically dependent and are compromised in their decision-making.

 With the home isolation, women are now confined in the closest proximity of their existing abusers or potential ones.
-Women, in abusive intimate relationship, often reach out for help and support from their family members, friends or colleagues.
+Women, in abusive intimate relationships, often reach out for help and support from their family members, friends, or colleagues.
 The lockdown has debilitated this support system for many such women.

 “The biggest challenge has been in giving up the freedom of movement, especially for my little one.
 Keeping ourselves entertained has been an important agenda for us to maintain our sanity.
 We have re-discovered the joy of board games.
-In these four months my ten-year-old has never prioritised them over screen time.
-It is amazing how much these board games contribute to concentration, strategic thinking, enhancing vocabulary, improving communication, decision making and creativity.”
+In these four months, my ten-year-old has never prioritized them over screen time.
+It is amazing how much these board games contribute to concentration, strategic thinking, enhancing vocabulary, improving communication, decision making, and creativity.”

 “My biggest achievement during this lockdown has been honing my ability to let go and delegate.
-I have learnt to detach my sense of identity with my house-hold engagements.
-I learnt that it is okay for me to say that ‘I Can’t’ or ‘I don’t have the time or ‘please help’ or ‘please do your bit’!
+I have learned to detach my sense of identity from my household engagements.
+I learned that it is okay for me to say that ‘I Can’t’ or ‘I don’t have the time or ‘please help’ or ‘please do your bit’!
 It was difficult at first, but then I was taken by surprise that even in a span of four months I was not just able to let go, but also accept someone else to slip into my shoes that I wore for so long.
 Magically things got done, and I had free time to myself!”

 I would conclude by saying that this pandemic has come with an opportunity.
-At the macro level it is an opportunity for the state and the policy makers to make the ‘invisible’ work of the women in households ‘visible’ and recognised as productive labour.
+At the macro level, it is an opportunity for the state and the policymakers to make the ‘invisible’ work of the women in households ‘visible’ and recognized as productive labor.
 This is also an opportunity for each of us to challenge and redefine the gendered roles within our own households.
 It is time to define this ‘new normal’ and set a precedence for the generations to come.